Take responsibility for your own writing practice by creating a writing ritual. This puts you in charge of it.

 I became a writing coach to help my clients join the conversation.
 It’s only when we welcome and celebrate multiple perspectives that we can create a kinder, more tolerant society.

-Over the last several weeks I’ve been quiet on here because I’ve been doing a lot of listening, reading, and […]
+Over the last several weeks I’ve been quiet on here because I’ve been doing a lot of listening, reading, and thinking as we’ve seen problems that have been around for centuries come to the fore in ways that they haven’t in my lifetime.
+I’m not going to respond to particular people or incidents, but in […]

 Whether you’re writing a blog post or a book, you’ve likely asked yourself what you should write.
 It may feel like you could write about anything – after all, thanks to the internet, you can research anything you want.
 But just because we can do something, doesn’t mean we should.